 - A completed Declaration of Financial Support packet with all accompanying documents

 - TOEFL or IELTS or PTE Academic score

 Check our English Proficiency Policy page for specific TOEFL, IELTS or PTE Academic score requirements.
 You may also visit our international prospects, applicants and students page for more information about international application requirements.

 - Standardized test scores are considered as well as GPA and TOEFL (if applicable)

 - Each item in the application package is required for an applicant to be reviewed.

 History Application Review Process

 A standing graduate applicant review committee meets just after the expiration of the application deadline.
-By the beginning of March, the committee has made its applicant selections based upon committee recommendations.
+The committee reviews each item of every complete application.
+By the beginning of March, the committee has made its applicant selections.